rusticata/radius-parser/README.md

 ## License

-This library is licensed under the GNU Lesser General Public License version 2.1, or (at your option) any later version.
+This library is licensed under either the MIT license, or the Apache License, Version 2.0.